For more news, check out our blog.

 Research in Governmental Studies Symposium

-This semester’s honorees were: Dustin Todd, “All Politics is Local?”
+Each semester the Center hosts a symposium that features students’ thesis and capstone research.
+Recent honorees include Dustin Todd, “All Politics is Local?”
 (MA in Government, 2011) and Jaime Lander, “The Impact of Sociological Norms on an Individual’s Decision to Join a Terrorist Organization” (MA in Global Security Studies, 2011).
-Dr. Bachner and Dr. Roth moderated the discussion.

 Michael Siegel’s Negotiation Class Featured in Alumni Magazine

-The fall edition of the JHU Arts and Sciences magazine features one of the Center’s most popular courses, Michael Siegel’s “Negotiation as a Leadership Skill.”
+The Fall 2012 edition of the JHU Arts and Sciences magazine featured one of the Center’s most popular courses, Michael Siegel’s “Negotiation as a Leadership Skill.”
 During the course, students learn various negotiating skills and then apply those skills in simulated negotiations.
 The simulations require students to assume particular roles, such as a representative of a teachers union or school board.
-Read the full article here.

 MA in Government Students Attend Popcorn and Politics Event